cmanske/COVID19-Excess-Deaths-R-Example/README.md

 # PLOT DATA SERIES
 ##################################################
 ```
 First plot is a very basic check.
-Look for weird outliers, especially at the beginning and end of the dataset
+Look for weird outliers, especially at the beginning and end of the dataset.
 The first iteration of this project had an incomplete first week of data.
-The CDC has updated their files
+The CDC has updated their files.
 ```
 ggplot(data = forecastData, aes(x = Date, y = Volume)) +
      geom_line() +